leaderlessness-research-club/leaderlessness.club/blog/books/starting-off-lilys-booklist/_post.md

 ## Convo with Alice S

-FOSS/web projects are moved by emergent social interactions, rather than traditional corporate structures.

-Anarchy has an image problem.

 Hypatia Software Organization is a system fostering mutual aid, generative justice, that is outreach and ideological-warming, independent, but within current capitalist statist modes of production.
 "Warming" as in the boiling